eshaan007/Connect-Club/README.md

 He can check their profile and use our Unique feature " Pokification™️ ".

-**Pokification** :- It is a feature which alerts the Other User of the other person's messages.
+**Pokification™️ ** :- It is a feature which alerts the Other User of the other person's messages.
 A fun way to alert your friend.

 #### My Clubs Page :
-This page shows a list of the Clubs you have joined and we can either **Enter** the Club or **Delete** the Club.
-There is also an option for the people who haven't joined any other Club to join a *new Club*.
+On this page, the User can see 2 different columns :
+- **Clubs Created by me** : The person can see the different clubs he is part of and can either *enter* the club, *delete* the club or send invitation link to someone who has to join.
+- **Total Connected Clubs** : The person can see all the clubs he either was an admin, or just a participant.

 #### Settings Menu :
 This pop-up will let you choose from a range of 5 different colors.\